What Is the Difference Between Hydrocodone and Oxycodone?

-Both are a type of painkiller called an opioid.
-Opioids come from the poppy plant, but there are manmade versions, too.
+Both are a type of painkiller called an opioid, which can be addiction forming.
+Opioids come from the poppy plant, but there are human-made versions, too.

 You might take these painkillers for a short period of time after surgery or an injury like a broken bone.
-Or you might take them for the long term to manage chronic pain from illnesses like cancer or arthritis.
+Or you might take them longer term to manage chronic pain from illnesses like cancer or arthritis.

-Studies show both hydrocodone and oxycodone are good for short-term pain.
+Studies show both hydrocodone and oxycodone work well for short-term pain.
 But when you take them for more than a couple of months, your body can become used to the drug, and it won't work as well.
-You need more of it to feel the same effects.
+Because of this, you need more of it to feel the same effects.

 They might be in liquid, tablet, or capsule form.
 Both also come in extended-release (ER) capsules and tablets.
 They slowly release the drug into your body so it lasts longer.
 ER versions are not meant to treat short-term pain, like the kind you have after surgery.

 Hydrocodone and oxycodone come in many different doses.
 The dose your doctor prescribes depends on:

 - The cause of your pain and how severe it is

 - Whether you have heart, lung, liver, or kidney disease